Like all motorsports, NASCAR is a thrilling spectacle, and NASCAR betting makes the sport all the more interesting!

-The GEICO 500 is notoriously known as the fastest track on the calendar, which holds the all-time track record of 212.8 MPH lap.
+The GEICO 500 is notoriously known as the fastest track on the calendar, which holds the all-time track record of 212.8 mph (342.5 kmh) lap.
 The car race is held at the Talladega Superspeedway in Alabama.

-However, when you compare it to the most popular and what brings all the eye-balls to the track, the Daytona 500 wins the spot.
+However, the Daytona 500 wins the title of the most popular NASCAR race.
 Held at the Daytona International Speedway in Daytona Beach Florida, it’s the biggest race in NASCAR.
-This year’s race featured a total purse of $23.6 million distributed across the racers, meaning the driver who finishes 1st earns just shy over $2million.
+The total prize purse of $23.6 million, distributed across the racers, is the highest total in American motorsports history.

-If you’re familiar to racing sports bets, NASCAR is typically the same.
+If you’re familiar to racing sports bets, NASCAR betting is typically the same.
 It’s all about choosing which driver will win!
-But there is plenty of options than betting on who will finish crossing the checkered flag first.
+But there are plenty of options other than betting on who will finish crossing the checkered flag first.

-Futures – Futures bets are the most favourable bet by punters, as it’s the most common bet for racing fans.
+Futures bets are the most common bet for racing fans.
 You’re placing a bet on which driver you think is going to win a particular race before it happens.
-Considering there’s plenty of cars on track competitors, the odds for drivers is quite favourable.

 The higher the odds the less likely the sportsbook will think they will finish first.
 Considering upsets like crashes happen all the time it means that you can cash in on some of those bets without laying down much.